-COURSE TITLE DESCRIPTION PREREQUISITES THEATRE II This one-year course is designed for students who have successfully completed the appropriate Theatre I course or who participated in an approved equivalent school or community theatre oriented experience.
-Students will demonstrate advanced acting skills through reading, rehearsing, and performing theatre literature.
+COURSE TITLE DESCRIPTION PREREQUISITES THEATRE II This one-year course is designed for students who have successfully completed the Theatre Majors only appropriate Theatre I course or who participated in an approved equivalent school Successful completion of or community theatre oriented experience.
+Students will demonstrate advanced Theatre I Block acting skills through reading, rehearsing, and performing theatre literature.
 Students will begin to create their monologue books for auditions.
 Group interaction and ensemble work will be emphasized.
 Class work focuses on Creating: conceiving and developing new artistic ideas and work; Performing: Realizing artistic work through interpretation and presentation; Responding: Understanding and evaluating how the arts convey meaning, and Connecting: Relating artistic ideas and work with personal meaning and external context at an accomplished level.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 Theatre II students are required to audition for all productions.
 The appropriate use of technology is an integral part of this course.
 This course fulfills either one of the elective credits or the Arts/Humanities/CTE credit required for high school graduation.
-Theatre Majors only Successful completion of Theatre I Block THEATRE III This one-year course is designed for students who have successfully completed the appropriate Theatre I course or who participated in an approved equivalent school or community theatre oriented experience.
-Students will demonstrate advanced acting skills through reading, rehearsing, and acting theatre literature.
+THEATRE III This one-year course is designed for students who have successfully completed the Theatre Majors only appropriate Theatre I course or who participated in an approved equivalent school Successful completion of or community theatre oriented experience.
+Students will demonstrate advanced Theatre II Block acting skills through reading, rehearsing, and acting theatre literature.
 Group interaction and ensemble work will be emphasized.
 Students will work on their monologue and audition books, adding classical and contemporary pieces musical theatre works and character analysis.
 Class work focuses on Creating: conceiving and developing new artistic ideas and work; Performing: Realizing artistic work through interpretation and presentation; Responding: Understanding and evaluating how the arts convey meaning, and Connecting: Relating artistic ideas and work with personal meaning and external context at an accomplished level.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 Students are required to audition at all LVA productions, attend LVNPAA in the fall and participate in theatre festivals.
 The appropriate use of technology is an integral part of this course.
 This course fulfills either one of the elective credits or the Arts/Humanities/CTE credit required for high school graduation.
-Theatre Majors only Successful completion of Theatre II Block THEATRE IV This one-year course is designed for students who have successfully completed the appropriate Theatre III course or who have participated in an approved equivalent school or community theatre oriented experience.
-Students will demonstrate advanced acting skills through reading, rehearsing, and performing theatre literature.
-This course will delve further into the fundamentals and apply them to a more advanced course of study.
-This course will also introduce new concepts in theatrical performance and analysis.
-In depth study of the units for this course will include: Theatre History, Acting Styles, Voice and Diction, and Script Analysis.
+THEATRE IV This one-year course is designed for students who have successfully completed the Theatre Majors only appropriate Theatre III course or who have participated in an approved equivalent Successful completion of school or community theatre oriented experience.
+Students will demonstrate Theatre III Block advanced acting skills through reading, rehearsing, and performing theatre literature.
+This course will delve further into the fundamentals and apply them to a Musical Theatre more advanced course of study.
+This course will also introduce new concepts in emphasis by audition theatrical performance and analysis.
+In depth study of the units for this course will only include: Theatre History, Acting Styles, Voice and Diction, and Script Analysis.
 Group interaction and ensemble work will be emphasized.
 Students are expected to be involved in theatre festivals and workshops.
 This course will fulfill an art/humanities elective credit toward high school graduation.
-Theatre Majors only Successful completion of Theatre III Block Musical Theatre emphasis by audition only